-I know you are looking for the appropriate way to create an html webpage using notepad and the HTML file should open in your Internet explorer (or any other browser) but unfortunately it is not working as expected.
-The reason behind this is that you are not actually saving them as an HTML file they are just text files.
-I know you are saving your file as xyz.htm (or .html) but actually they are getting saved as xyz.htm.txt (or .html.txt) by default.
-There is a simple trick to overcome this problem, follow the steps.
+Are you looking for the correct way to create an html webpage using notepad?
+And the HTML file should open in your Internet explorer (or any other web browser) but unfortunately it is not getting opened?
+The reason behind this is that you are not actually saving them as an HTML file and they are just text files.
+I know you are saving your file as webpage.htm (or webpage.html) but actually they are getting saved as webpage.htm.txt (or webpage.html.txt) by default.
+This is a simple tutorial to create HTML webpage using notepad and overcome this problem, follow the steps:

 At first, open your notepad.
 Go to start > All programs > Accessories > Notepad or type NOTEPAD in Run.

-Now put some meaningful content in the notepad.
-Copy the given below html content.
+Now put some HTML content in the notepad.
+Copy the given HTML Content.

 So the most important part comes here, hold the ctrl key and press S (ctrl+s).
 Save it as AnyName.htm (or AnyName.html) of course, you can give it any name but don’t forget the dot html part.
-Now change the save as type to all files (look at the image).
+Now change the save as type to all files (look at the image carefully).

-You may still have problems with the extension because MS window operating system by default hides the file extensions for well known files.
-So let’s reveal the extension of your file.
+You may still have problems with the extension because MS window operating system by default hides the file extensions for some known file extensions.
+Let’s reveal the extension of your HTML webpage file.

-As you can see I am using opera browser (love opera), one of reason behind this love is that I can edit my html web pages using it only, which I had created using notepad, I don’t need to open the notepad again and again.
-To edit your file, right click anywhere on the page and click the option source and you will be able to edit the source.
+As you can see I am using opera browser (I love opera), one of reason behind this love is that I can edit my html webpage on browser only, which I had created using notepad, I don’t need to open the notepad again and again.
+To edit your file, right click anywhere on the page and click the option source and you will be able to edit the webpage HTML source code.
 To save changes click option apply changes.

-Now when you have known the secret of creating html web pages using notepad J, don’t forget to study more html.
+Now when you have known the secret of creating html webpage using notepad, don’t forget to study more HTML tags.
 It’s the easiest language ever (Hyper Text Mark-up Language).